-You can imagine the higher the heart rate of the horse, the higher the intensity of your workout.
-When the intensity is too high you are more likely to have injuries but, when it is too low, your horse will not improve fitness and muscle size.
+You can imagine the higher the heart rate of the horse, the higher the intensity of the training.
+When the strain on the horse is too high you are more likely to have injuries but, when it is too low, your horse will not improve fitness and muscle size.

-“Fitness” is the average intensity over 21 days of training
+“Fitness” is the average load over 21 days of training

 When you have trained for 21 days with the IPOS app, you can calculate your fitness level by averaging all the trainings you have done over the past 21 days.
 When you do not train, the app takes an intensity of 0 in the calculation.
 Calculating a fitness level is most reliable if you just train as you always do.

-It is important that when you go on competition the intensity does not exceed your fitness level.
+It is important that when you go on competition the strain during the tests does not exceed your fitness level.
 So you prevent your horse from getting tired during a test.
-The fitness level of your horse is 50.
+Lets assume the fitness level of your horse is 50.
 You decide to train with the IPOS app and also turn the app on during a competition.
-You found that the intensity of the competition was 80!
-While your fitness level was 50.
-So it was really logical that your horse should be tired after and during a competition, it is too intense for him!
-Now you know this you can start building up your trainings slowly until you have a fitness level of 80, so your horse can do his test without fatigue.
+You found that the load on a competition was actually 80!
+While your fitness level is 50.
+So it was really logical that your horse should be tired after but also during a competition, it is too heavy for him!
+Now you know this you can start building up your training slowly until you have a fitness level of 80, so your horse can do his test without fatigue.

 Increase your fitness level by progressive loading

-You can increase your horse's fitness level step by step training a bit more intense at the right time.
+You can increase your horse's fitness level step by step adding a bit more load every week.
 We have two difficult terms which are important to understand:

 1. Progressive loading: means you gradually intensifies your training, so you prevent getting over trained and injured.

-2. Super compensation: helps you to define the moment the body recovers above its normal fitness level, this is the perfect moment for a next workout.
+2. Super compensation: helps you to define the moment the body recovers above its original fitness level, this is the perfect moment for a next workout.

 On the right you can see how this upward line is schematically drawn.
 Here you see what happens when you train on time (phase 3), there is a rising line (and thus a horse with a nice muscular neck and buttocks developing).
 There is also a picture of what happens when you train too early (phase 2), you see a descending line (characteristics of which are: poorly muscled in neck and buttocks).
 Thus, the strength of your horse will actually decrease, as he rises at the rising line.
 When your horse gets minor injuries after minor injuries, this can be a sign of overtraining.
 If this is so you'll probably be too fast again to train intensively.